jetbrains-academy/javascript-course/Data Types/type_coercion/task.md

 ````

 ### Task
-Create a function named `coerceTypes` that takes two arguments and returns their sum.
-If the arguments are not numbers, the function should convert them to numbers before adding.
+This code should calculate and print to the screen the sum of numbers represented in string format in variables `a` and `b` but it's broken.

-Print the result of calling `coerceTypes` with different types of arguments to the console.
+Without changing the types of variables `a` and `b`, calculate the sum of numbers and save the result to the variable `sum`.
+The result must be a number, not a string.

 <div class="hint" title="A function to help you"> Remember to use the `Number()` function to convert values to numbers. </div>